 Provide low-income and minority students greater access to effective teachers, principals, and other school leaders.

-The Department will support implementation of revised English Language Arts/Literacy and Mathematics standards as described in the Massachusetts Curriculum Frameworks.
-This strategy will include resources such as “Quick Reference Guides” detailing more specific aspects of the Frameworks, links to videos of teaching of the standards, available sample assessment items, and in-person professional learning experiences through professional learning networks across the state and in-person convening of educato
+The Department continues to support implementation of the standards as described in the Massachusetts Curriculum Frameworksrs.
+A primary strategy is through the identifying and supporting implementation of high-quality curricular materials that are aligned to our state academic standards and instructional vision.
+DESE continues to work with Massachusetts educators to evaluate the evidence of high-quality curricular materials through the CURATE process to identify high-quality programs.
+Through professional learning networks and opportunities, DESE provides opportunities for educators to learn about how to evaluate and eventually select and implement high-quality curricular materials along with the necessary professional learning.

 Early Literacy

-The Department anticipates releasing revised English Language Arts and literacy (ELA/literacy) and mathematics learning standards in spring 2017.
-The implementation of the ELA/Literacy Curriculum Framework provides an opportunity for the Department to redouble our support for districts in designing effective literacy programs for students in grades Pre-K through 2 in close coordination with our partners at the state Department of Early Education and Care.
-To best meet the needs of districts and schools to promote early literacy success, the Department is conducting a needs assessment of the field through targeted interviews with practitioners and working with experts and stakeholders to identify research-informed approaches to early literacy instruction.
-Once we confirm the match made between field need and instructional support approaches, ESE will develop a program of supports, including competitive grant opportunities, teacher leadership opportunities, regional professional learning networks for teachers and administrators, statewide convenings of educators for professional learning, and web-based tools and resources.
-Our efforts begin with the goal of all early literacy educators in Massachusetts developing a deep understanding of the revised ELA/literacy standards to support students to attain them.
+The Department released revised English Language Arts and literacy (ELA/literacy) and mathematics learning standards in spring 2017.
+The implementation of the ELA/Literacy Curriculum Framework provided an opportunity for the Department to redouble our support for districts in designing effective literacy programs for students in grades Pre-K through 2 in close coordination with our partners at the state Department of Early Education and Care.
+To best meet the needs of districts and schools to promote early literacy success, the Department conducted a needs assessment of the field through targeted interviews with practitioners and working with experts and stakeholders to identify research-informed approaches to early literacy instruction.
+This work resulted in Mass Literacy, a statewide effort to empower educators with the evidence-based practices for literacy that all students need.
+DESE developed a program of supports, including competitive grant opportunities, teacher leadership opportunities, regional professional learning networks for teachers and administrators, statewide convenings of educators for professional learning, and web-based tools and resources.
+Efforts began with the goal of all early literacy educators in Massachusetts developing a deep understanding of the revised ELA/literacy standards to support students to attain them, including pre-service educators in Early Childhood, Elementary, and Moderate Disabilities licensure programs.
 This foundational knowledge of the expectations for what students should know and be able to do on the part of teachers, coupled with supports from school and district administrators will result in engaging, developmentally appropriate learning experiences that prepare all students for later academic success.